If this your first time visiting my blog please take a moment to subscribe to my blog while you are here via email.

 If you enjoyed this post you also might like to join my email list.
 You get my free eBook Simply Learn Tarot and extra content about how to find happiness and live a spiritual life that I only share with my list.
 You can sign up here.

-If you would like to get some personal attention from Andrew and Melinda you can book a reading in person in Toronto, or from anywhere by phone or Skype.
-Just contact me to set up an appointment.
+If you would like to get some personal attention from Andrew and Melinda you can book a reading in person in Toronto, or from anywhere online.
+Book here.

 “Flags” image by Laszlo Ilyes used under Creative Commons License.